darkswapfoundation/darkswap/darkswap-consolidated-roadmap.md

 The critical path for the project is:

-1. Complete the core SDK implementation
+1. ✅ Complete the core SDK implementation
-2. Implement runes and alkanes support
-3. Create the CLI and daemon
+2. [ ] Create the CLI and daemon
-4. Develop the web interface
+3. [ ] Develop the web interface
-5. Conduct comprehensive testing
+4. [ ] Conduct comprehensive testing
-6. Create documentation and prepare for release
+5. [ ] Create documentation and prepare for release

 ## Risk Management